flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

   - **Pitch modulation**: Allows some channels to influence each other's pitch, similar to FM synthesis (used by [its competitor](mega-drive-genesis#audio)).
 - **The SPC700 CPU** (also known as 'S-SMP'): An independent 8-bit CPU that drives the S-DSP and receives commands from the main CPU [@audio-smp].
 - **64 KB of PSRAM**: Stores audio data and programs, with the main CPU responsible for loading content into it.
   - If 'Delay' is enabled, some memory is reserved for feedback data.
-This is can be dangerous - if not managed carefully, feedback storage could override existing data!
+This can be dangerous - if not managed carefully, feedback storage could override existing data!

 The audio subsystem operates in parallel with the main CPU.
 When the console powers on, the SPC700 boots a 64-byte internal ROM that sets it up to receive commands from the main CPU [@audio-spc].
 After this setup, it remains idle until instructed.